Assessment

 There are a variety of assessments that we conduct at All for Kids Therapy, including:

-An ASD assessment provides important information for parents and teachers, as well as informing treatment strategies for the treating professionals.
+• An Autism assessment provides important information for parents and teachers, as well as strategies that can be used by allied health professionals to support your child

 in the clinic setting.
 During these assessments, the child completes different

-activities such as working out patterns, providing definitions, answering general
+activities such as working out problems, and answering general

-items administered are based on the child's age and grade.
+knowledge questions.
+All assessment items administered are based on the child's

 Cognitive Assessments - These assessments help Psychologists identify a